 The bill of materials (BOM) is an exhaustive list of components and hardware used in the Cranberry design.
 This includes IC and passive components, connectors, and miscellaneous parts, such as the battery, solar panel, leveling plate, and XBee.
 Information on quantity, part description, package, mounting type, part value, manufacturer, distributor, and unit cost is included with each material.
 Reference designators, which relate to specific components on the EAGLE schematic, are included as well.
-The costliest components are the Apogee pyranometer sensor (235) and the +6V solar panel (59).
-Excluding the costs of housing and PCB fabrication, the total cost of a Cranberry weatherbox is calculated to be 435.64.
+The three costliest components are the Apogee pyranometer sensor (\$235), PCB manufacturing costs (\$60), and the +6V solar panel (\$59).
+Recent, significant changes to the BOM for Version 3 reflect the replacement of the large 4700uF charging chip capacitor with the five smaller, but costlier, capacitors in parallel.
+The updated BOM also includes all the components required to implement the newest Cranberry weatherbox (v3.5), such as the external temperature sensor and debugging and status LEDs.
+Excluding the cost of the ABS filament and hardware (screws, nuts, etc.) for the 3D printed housing, the total cost of a Cranberry weatherbox is calculated to be \$529.94.